1Password/scim-examples/azure-container-apps/README.md

      2. **Value**: Enter the base64 value you just created.

 3. Click **Add**, then wait until the secret is created.
-4. Choose **Containers** from Application section in the sidebar.
+4. Choose **Containers** from the Application section in the sidebar.
 5. Click **Edit and deploy**.
 6. Hover over your **op-scim-bridge** container and select it, then click **Edit**.
-7. Scroll down to the environment variables and add a new one.
-Then fill out the following fields:
+7. Scroll down to the environment variables.
+Create a new variable with the following fields:
       1. **Name**: Enter `OP_WORKSPACE_CREDENTIALS`.
       2. **Source**: Choose **Reference a secret**.
       3. **Value**: Select the `workspace-credentials` secret.

-8. Create another new variable and fill out the following fields:
+8. Create another new variable with the following fields:
       1. Name: **OP_WORKSPACE_SETTINGS**
       2. **Source**: Choose **Reference a secret**.
       3. **Value**: Select the `workspace-settings` secret.